-Quite often, people who are signing up for Medicare are surprised to find that Original Medicare (Parts A & B) does not offer dental coverage.
+Quite often, people who are signing up for Medicare are surprised to find that Original Medicare (Part A & Part B) does not offer dental coverage.
 Your Part A may pay for certain emergency or complicated dental procedures, but it does not offer coverage for routine dental care, extractions, fillings, or dentures.

 You may be able to get routine dental coverage (exams, cleanings, x-rays) on most Medicare Advantage plans.
 Comprehensive dental services can be purchased through some Medicare Advantage plans or a private dental insurance company.
 When considering dental coverage, there are four ways dental services may be offered.

 Most Medicare Advantage plans offer routine dental services as part of their benefits.
 This insurance plan may offer this coverage at little or no cost to you.
 If the service is offered, most insurance plans will require you to use their network of dental providers.
-An important thing to keep in mind is that routine dental services do not cover extractions, implants, fillings, and other restorative or major services.
+An important thing to keep in mind is that routine dental services do not cover extractions, dental implants, fillings, and other restorative or major services.

 There are some Medicare Advantage plans that offer a set allowance for dental services.
 This benefit is usually structured as a reimbursement benefit, meaning that you pay for your dental services upfront.
-Once the services are completed, you are required to submit your itemized claim to the Medicare Advantage plan for reimbursement up to the maximum allowable amount.
+Once the services are completed, you must submit your itemized claim to the Medicare Advantage plan for reimbursement up to the maximum allowable amount.
 You will have to pay any amount spent over the given allowance.